davidstone/isocpp/constexpr-parameters.md

 2) Allow library authors to take advantage of known-at-compile-time values to improve the performance of their libraries
 3) Allow library authors to take advantage of known-at-compile-time values to improve the diagnostics of their libraries

+## No Shadow Worlds

+Malte Skarupke wrote an article on [language design and "shadow worlds"](https://probablydance.com/2015/02/16/ideas-for-a-programming-language-part-3-no-shadow-worlds/).
+Shadow worlds are parts of a language which are segregated from the rest of the language.
+When you are stuck in this "shadow" language, you find yourself wanting to use the full power of the "real" language.
+C++ contains at least four general purpose languages (three of them shadow languages): "regular" C++, `constexpr` functions, templates, and macros.

+Prior to C++14, constexpr functions couldn't have `if` or `for`, leading to contorted recursive code full of `return conditon ? complicated_expression1 : complicated_expression2`.
+Since C++14, we cannot allocate memory in constexpr functions.
+Once we remove that restriction in C++20, we still cannot `reinterpret_cast`.
+The trend here is an ever increasing move toward making `constexpr` functions just be regular functions.

+Templates are in an even worse spot: another Turing complete language that has no loops, no mutation, and a completely different syntax for everything.

+Worse still are macros: no loops, mutation, [recursion](https://stackoverflow.com/a/10526117/852254), scoping, no real functions, and weird if statements.

+For this paper, the shadow world of templates is the most relevant.
+In a strong twist of irony, the paper talks about macros being a shadow world in every language, so therefore you want a strong template system that can replace macros.
+The template system, however, is yet another shadow language.
+In C++, as in other languages, the compile-time arguments are split from the run-time: we have template parameters and function parameters, so you can write f<0>(1).
+That seems fine, at first, until you realize that there are many things you cannot do because of that syntactic difference.

+You cannot pass template arguments to constructors.
+You cannot pass template arguments to overloaded operators.
+You cannot overload on whether a value is known at compile time when they have different syntaxes.
+You cannot put a compile-time argument after a run-time argument, even if that is where it makes the most sense for it to be.
+You cannot generically forward a pack of arguments, some of them compile time and some of them run time.
+All of these limitations lead to us reimplementing basic functionality like loops, partial function application, and sorting for "run time" vs "compile time" values.

+These problems motivate this paper.
+By treating compile-time and run-time values more uniformly, we bring these two worlds together.
+Large portions of existing metaprogramming libraries going back to Boost.MPL try to work around the problems, but we need a language change to solve it at the root.

 ## Before and After

 <style type="text/css">table {